 Communities around the world are already experiencing the effects of climate change, which disproportionately impacts children and youth.
-At the same time, young activists have taken a leading role in driving climate change solutions in their local communities and across the globe.
+At the same time, young activists have taken a leading role in driving climate change solutions in their local communities and around the world.

-GFC provides flexible funding and capacity development to community-based organizations that educate children and youth about sustainability; promote climate change mitigation measures; and carry out projects that protect the environment while contributing to the economic wellbeing of local families.
+GFC provides flexible funding and capacity development to community-based organizations in Brazil, Colombia, Haiti, India, Mexico, Nepal, Pakistan, Peru, and Thailand that educate children and youth about sustainability; promote climate change mitigation measures; and carry out projects that protect the environment while contributing to the economic wellbeing of local families.

 “We encourage and open opportunities for children and young people to connect with nature, experience and learn where the water comes from, the importance of planting trees, the contrast between cattle fields/deforested areas and forests, and sustainable ways of living,” said Ricardo Calçado, the founder of Onda Solidária.
 “We believe in working together – uniting people – and through doing so, we are forming new leaders, new activists, to make a difference.”